ttcassid/ttcassid.github.io/_pages/group.md

   - /students/
   - /group.html
 ---
 I am searching for prospective research students and postdocs.
 If you're interested in working together, please feel free to get in touch via email.
 Please include a few sentence description of your background, research interests, and CV.
-Mathematical biology is an transdisciplinary field so I am very happy to hear from kind and curious students with a variety of quantitative backgrounds.
+Mathematical biology is an transdisciplinary field and I am very happy to hear from kind and curious students from a variety of quantitative backgrounds.

 I am very happy to support potential postdocs in applying for personal fellowships together.
-Please get ub touch at least a month before application deadlines so we have sufficient advance notice to prepare funding applications.
+Please get in touch at least a month before application deadlines so we have sufficient advance notice to prepare funding applications.

 ### Past Supervision